kayeechu/kayeechu.github.io/_posts/2025-03-01-Graduation.md

 Especially in recent times when it's common for apathy and disrespect to become the controllers of the classroom.
 Students giving nothing for school.
 No effort.
 Less smiles.
 Tired eyes.
 More distrust.

+Yet none of that seems to show on this day.
+It's meant to be a day of joy and excitement. -->